nbrandaleone-gcp/knative-tutorial/README.md

 We also run a Kafka cluster inside the Kubernetes cluster, to demonstrate Kafka as an event source for a Knative service.

+Knative provides a number of different ways to consume events from Apache Kafka.
+The simplest, which will be shown here, is to connect a Kafka EventSource directly to a Knative Serving application.
+Others include decoupling the Source and Service using a Channel (more applicable when the source is not a messaging platform itself) and routing via an internal Broker.
+Read the Strimizi [blog](https://strimzi.io/blog/2019/09/26/knative/) for more information.

 ## Create a GKE cluster
 ```shell
 ./setup-cluster.sh